 The continuing rise in the cost of textbooks is a concern to NC State.
 Reducing the cost of learning materials will take a combined effort of the NC State Bookstore, faculty, departments and the Administration.
 If you have questions or additional ideas for effective management of textbook costs, please contact me at firstname.lastname@example.org, Anthony Sanders at Anthony_sanders@ncsu.edu or Christopher Walsh at email@example.com.

 Best Management Practices for Textbook Adoption and Use

-- Thank you for considering the costs of textbooks in your strategy for textbook adoption and use of other materials in your courses.
-YOUR STUDENTS APPRECIATE YOUR CARE!
+- Thank you for considering cost in your strategy for textbook adoption and use of other materials in your courses.
+Your students appreciate your care!

 - All teaching faculty are to submit their book lists to the NC State Bookstores by its established deadlines (Fall = April 5th; Spring = October 15th; Summer = March 15th).
 Departments are encouraged to set their own deadlines for submissions that precede the dates specified by the Bookstore.

 - Review Academic Policies and Regulation #02.20.10 entitled “Listing of Required Course Materials with the NC State Bookstores.” (https://policies.ncsu.edu/regulation/reg-07-10-02).

 - At the same time faculty submit their book lists to the NC State Bookstores, we encourage using the NCSU Libraries Book Reserves to make reserve copies available to students.
 Be aware that the bookstore now provides a copy of each required textbook directly to the library each semester. (https://reserves.lib.ncsu.edu/).